 Cycling in the rainy season, I knew would be fun and sooner or later I knew I would run into a deluge of rain, as the dark turbulent clouds looked menacingly down on me.

-Within minutes of venturing into the plush thick forest the rain started and with vengeance and it didn’t half coming down.
-The mountainous forest road transformed itself into a newly designated fast flowing stream taking everything with it that it could muster: brown top soil, leaves and twigs.
-There were evidences of were there had been landslides and where the road had collapsed, but nothing major.
+Within minutes of venturing into the plush thick forest the rain started and with vengeance and it didn’t half come down.
+The mountainous forest road transformed itself into a newly designated fast flowing stream taking everything with it that it could muster: brown topsoil, leaves and twigs.
+There was evidence of where there had been landslides and where the road had collapsed, but nothing major.

 On eventually reaching the top, I came to the conclusion that the next part should be fun.
 Anybody wanting to descend at speed must have been raving bonkers, especially considering the wet road and the multitude of tight bends.
 I certainly wasn’t going to go for it, regardless of how inviting it looked.

 Once at the bottom, I started seeing signs for the 4090 road.
 This would be the road that I would be cycling on tomorrow, as I headed deeper into Phangnga.
 Now my guesthouse should be just around the corner.

 I was cycling into what I presumed was Phangnga City, but I didn’t see much of it.
 I found a hotel first and decided that the hotel sounded a little better than the guesthouse.
 So, for 400 baht (£8) that’s where I stayed for the night.

 I was warned that the road would be mountainous, which was the last thing I wanted to hear before setting off.
 I was also under the belief that I had a least a 130km cycle from where I was to my next destination, which was the Kuraburi Greenview Resort.